dulrich15/spot_old/README.rst

 Python based LMS using Django

 This is actually my third (or fifth depending on how you count) attempt to build something that is actually useful in the management of my class.
-Originally I wanted something that would make beautiful documents for class, so I learned LaTeX.
+Originally I wanted something that would make beautiful documents, so I learned LaTeX.
 Next I wanted to serve them to students via the web, so I learned PHP.
 I knew that eventually I wanted to do more, so I learned Python.
 Then I found Django.
 After a brief stint with Flask, I have returned, and I am trying to start this off right.